JackonLI/Pac-Man_3100_A8/README.md

 # Requirements and How to Run

-To run this project, you need to have Python 3， pygame， and tkinter installed on your system.
+To run this project, you need to have Python 3, pygame, and tkinter installed on your system.
 You can install pygame and tkinter using pip:

 `pip install pygame`